Canadian Francophonie Scholarship Program 2027

 The Canadian Francophonie Scholarship Program (GASP) is a scholarship program intended to create organizational capacity by training staff from the developing nations of La Francophonie.
-The program is fully financed by the Government of Canada, which has entrusted the management of the program to the Canadian Bureau for International Education/World University Service of Canada consortium since 1 January 2015.
+The program is fully financed by the Government of Canada, which has entrusted its management to the Canadian Bureau for International Education/World University Service of Canada consortium since January 1, 2015.

 The long-term objective of the program is to encourage the growth of recipient nations by providing priority to:

-• Increasing and strengthening the skills of specialists and managers in the public and private sectors.
+• The program aims to enhance and fortify the abilities of specialists and managers operating in both public and private sectors.

 Scholarship Summary